TheBB/spacemacs-layers/README.md

 This layer provides a modified and improved version, adding these text objects:

-- ii, ai: Block of text with same or higher indentation-
+- ii, ai: Block of text with same or higher indentation
 - iI, aI: Block of text with same or higher indentation, including the first line above with smaller indentation
 - iJ, aJ: Block of text with same or higher indentation, including the first